 The role of the 401(k) recordkeeper is an important one.
 It’s where all of the transactions are accounted for, and serves as the source of truth for all employee activity in your company’s 401(k) plan.
 It also houses all plan documentation and tracks employee eligibility.

-Every year PlanSponsor Magazine lists out the most popular recordkeepers; the 2015 survey is here.
-The magazine categorizes plans into size by the amount of assets in the plan; plans with under $10 million in assets are more or less the “small business” plans.
-While these providers may be the most popular, they may or may not the right one for your company, so talk with an experienced advisor to find out which ones make sense for you!
+Every year PlanSponsor Magazine lists out the most popular 401(k) recordkeeping companies; the 2019 survey is here.
+The magazine categorizes plans into size by the total assets in the plan; those with less than $10 million in assets are more or less the “small business” plans.
+While these providers may be the most popular, they may not be the right ones for your company, so talk with an experienced advisor to find out which ones make sense for you!

-We’ll cover more on the remaining players in the 401(k) industry and dive into them in a similar manner.
-But in the meantime, if you want to know whether your current recordkeeper is right for you or want to learn more about how we work with recordkeepers, schedule time to chat or email us directly at firstname.lastname@example.org.
+For a closer look at more of the industry’s top players, check out the comprehensive overview of the top 401(k) providers –or top 403(b) providers for nonprofits.
+But in the meantime, if you want to know whether your current recordkeeper is right for you or want to learn more about how we work with recordkeepers, schedule time to chat.